Francis of Assisi: Francis' character

-Francis set out to replicate Christ and literally carry out his work.
+Francis set out to replicate Christ and literally to carry out his work.
 This is important in understanding Francis' character, his affinity for the Eucharist, and his respect for the priests who carried out the sacrament.
 Francis preached: "Your God is of your flesh, He lives in your nearest neighbour, in every man."

 Francis and his followers celebrated and even venerated poverty, which was so central to his character that in his last written work, the Testament, Francis said that absolute personal and corporate poverty was the essential lifestyle for the members of his order.
+Pope Leo XIV identifies several dimensions in which Francis' life embodied a "self-emptying" approach: "from the palace to the leper, from eloquence to silence, from possession to total gift".

 Francis believed that nature itself was the mirror of God.
-He called all creatures his "brothers" and "sisters" and even preached to the birds and supposedly persuaded a wolf in Gubbio to stop attacking some locals if they agreed to feed the wolf.
+He called all creatures his "brothers" and "sisters"; he even preached to the birds, and supposedly persuaded a wolf in Gubbio to stop attacking some locals if they agreed to feed the wolf.
 Francis' deep sense of brotherhood under God embraced others and he declared that "he considered himself no friend of Christ if he did not cherish those for whom Christ died".

 Francis's visit to Egypt and attempted rapprochement with the Muslim world had far-reaching consequences, long past his own death, since after the fall of the Crusader Kingdom, it would be the Franciscans, of all Catholics, who would be allowed to stay on in the Holy Land and be recognized as "Custodians of the Holy Land" on behalf of the Catholic Church.

 At Greccio near Assisi, around 1220, Francis celebrated Christmas by setting up the first known presepio or crèche (Nativity scene).
 His nativity imagery reflected the scene in traditional paintings.
 Francis used real animals to create a living scene so that the worshipers could contemplate the birth of the child Jesus in a direct way, making use of the senses, especially sight.
 Both Thomas of Celano and Bonaventure, biographers of Francis, tell how he used only a straw-filled manger (feeding trough) set between a real ox and donkey.
 According to Thomas, it was beautiful in its simplicity, with the manger acting as the altar for the Christmas Mass.